 Do you create or manage websites but need to redesign the structure to make it more user-friendly?
 Do you get feedback from users that your site is difficult to navigate or doesn’t function well?
-Do you want to learn the best practices for designing websites and applications?
-If so, this introductory class may be for you.
-Designing for the user experience is becoming more and more important as technology changes and you’ll want to be in on it.
+Designing for the user experience is becoming more and more important as technology changes and this class will help you stay ahead of the game.

-This two-day course will provide you with the basic methodology, knowledge, and tools required to approach a website design or application building project using the principles of User-Centered Design and Usability.
-You will learn how to develop an idea through a user-centered process, formulate a strategy for fleshing out the concept, determine the structure, create the details for the design, and validate the interface through various testing methodologies.
-It also includes writing for the web, information design, branding and marketing.
+This two-day class will provide you with the basic methodology, knowledge, and tools required to approach a website design or application building project with the principles of User-Centered Design and Usability.
+In addition, you will learn about ADA components to build into your design making your website user friendly and ADA compliant.

-Performance Objectives: Upon completion of this course you should be able to:
+Performance Objectives: Upon successful completion of this class, you should be able to:

-- Create a foundation in user-centered design, usability, information visualization, and concepts of interactive design and web design.
+- Formulate a foundation in user-centered design, usability, information visualization, and concepts of interactive design including web design.

-- Inform your design through an understanding of the users, business, and technology.
+- Construct web page design through an understanding of the users, business, technology and compliance.